vyasriday/react-demo-without-jsx/README.md

 # react-demo-without-jsx

-A basic todo app using createElement in react.
+#### A very basic todo app in React that does not use JSX.
+Doing this as a practice to understand what happens behind the scenes in JSX 😎